mlapinm/A02Nh/html6ccna/b107tabs.md

 number] status
-Among other facts, for switch ports, lists the access VLAN or the fact that the interface is a trunk; or, for routed ports, lists ìroutedî show interfaces interface-id switchport
+Among other facts, for switch ports, lists the access VLAN or the fact that the interface is a trunk; or, for routed ports, lists ‚Äúrouted‚Äù show interfaces interface-id switchport
 For switch ports, lists information about any interface regarding administrative settings and operational state;
-for routed ports, the output simply confirms the port is a routed (not switched) port show interfaces vlan number Lists the interface status, the switchís IPv4 address and mask, and much more show etherchannel [channelgroup- number] summary
+for routed ports, the output simply confirms the port is a routed (not switched) port show interfaces vlan number Lists the interface status, the switch‚Äôs IPv4 address and mask, and much more show etherchannel [channelgroup- number] summary